Information for parents

 The aim is to equip young people with in-demand skills and experience that will fast-track their careers – in an amazing location.
 Working in conjunction with leading educators, we’ve run programs across three continents for students from Ivy League and Russell Group Universities including Cornell, Oxford, Cambridge and UCL.

-What happens during an internship with Start Me Up?
+What happens during the Start Me Up program?

-Our internships allow students to develop key workplace skills and get practical experience to help them get hired.
+Our programs allow students to develop key workplace skills and get practical experience to help them get hired.

 We’ve developed curricula on topics ranging from entrepreneurship and programming to UX.
 Students can attend workshops and complete materials while completing practical project work at a startup.